evilbream/TG_adder_with_proxy/README.md

 # Getting api_id and api_hash
 * Go to http://my.telegram.org and log in.
 * Click on API development tools and fill the required fields.
 * copy "api_id" n "api_hash" after clicking create app
+* !
+Skip this step if use authorization by session files

 # Installation and usage on Windows
 - Install python at least version 3.10 [how to install](https://www.digitalocean.com/community/tutorials/install-python-windows-10)